Sweden

 Children per mother (CPM)

-In 2024, Sweden's children per mother (CPM) stands at 2.23, showing virtually no difference from the 2.23 recorded in 2023.
-Over the past five years, this figure has been on a downward trend, with a five-year average of 2.29.
-When compared to the average CPM during the 1970s, which was 2.29, the current rate is about 0.06 lower.
-On a global scale, Sweden holds the 26th position among 38 countries, while within Europe, it ranks 20th out of 31.
+Sweden's children per mother (CPM) stood at 2.23 in 2024, showing virtually no change from the previous year’s 2.23 value.
+Over the past five years, the CPM has experienced a gradual decline, with an average of 2.29.
+When compared to the 1970s average of 2.29, the current figure is slightly lower by about 0.06.
+On the global stage, Sweden places 26th among 38 countries, while in the European context it ranks 20th out of 31.

 | Year | CPM | Year | CPM |